If your house and possessions are being sold to pay your debts

 - an exceptional attachment.

-When the creditor has an interim attachment or an attachment, only possessions outside your home can be taken away and sold at auction.
+If the creditor has an interim attachment or an attachment, only possessions outside your home can be taken away and sold at auction.
 This is usually done by sheriff officers for the creditor.

 - tools reasonably required for keeping the garden in order